Tension can get stored in the body due to a physical, mental or emotional stress.

 Your body has a memory of its own.
 Going through life, we all experience things like failure, disappointments, fear, suffering, sudden loss of a loved one, illnesses or accidents.
 All these experiences, when not expressed or released properly at the moment they occur, or very soon after, can get stored in the body.

-The body literally braces itself; it tenses up to be prepared for the (mental) blow.
-A lot of this is reflected in our everyday language: “I braced myself”, “I held my breath”, “I’m hanging in there”, “pushing through” etc. All this tension, worry, fear, and anxiety eventually lead to tense muscles and restricted fascia; over time, the body becomes less and less flexible; as does the mind.
-When under a lot of stress, mental flexibility also suffers.
+The body then literally braces itself; it tenses up to be prepared for the (mental) blow.
+A lot of this is reflected in our everyday language: “I braced myself”, “I held my breath”, “I’m hanging in there”, “pushing through” etc. All this tension, worry, fear, and anxiety eventually leads to tense muscles and restricted fascia; over time, the body becomes less and less flexible; as does the mind.
+When under a lot of stress; our mental flexibility also suffers.

 Physical stress can develop due to heavy physical activity, wrong posture, pregnancy, giving birth, surgery or repetitive movements that are strenuous to the body.
 This kind of stress affects the muscles and fascia of the pelvic floor.
 Fascia can get restricted with stiffness, aches and pains as a result.

-Pelvic floor muscles: sometimes the muscles of the pelvic floor have become hypertonic (too tight) which causes problems like chronic pelvic pain, numbness or pain during intercourse or vaginismus.
-Unexplained chronic lower back/hip pain and/or constipation problems could be due to a hypertonic pelvic floor.
-Other women have a hypotonic pelvic floor (too weak) that can contribute to problems like stress incontinence or organ prolapse.
-Most women, however, have a combination of both.
+Pelvic floor muscles: sometimes the muscles of the pelvic floor have become hypertonic (too tight) which can cause problems like chronic pelvic pain, numbness or pain during intercourse, vaginismus or erectile dysfunction.
+Unexplained chronic lower back/hip pain and/or constipation problems could be due to a hypertonic (too tight) pelvic floor.
+Stress can alsor result in a hypotonic (too weak) pelvic floor, which can contribute to problems like stress incontinence or organ prolapse.
+Most people, however, have a combination of both.

 Fascia: The fascia is connected to the muscles in the pelvic area.
 It is an interwoven system of fibrous connective tissue that is found throughout the body.
 Fascia provides a framework that helps support and protects the entire body as a unit, as well as serving a role in the immune system.
 In the normal healthy state, the fascia is relaxed and wavy in configuration.
 It has the ability to stretch and move without restriction.
 But the fascia can become tight or restricted due to stress.
 When the fascia is restricted, it will pull on the muscles and cause trigger points in the muscle tissue.
 This can also cause problems like an uneasy, tight feeling in the pelvic area, pain during sex, feelings of disconnection from the pelvis, painful cramps during menstruation or orgasms that are experienced as being painful.